contentstack/datasync-nodejs-website-boilerplate/README.md

   },
 }
 ```
-3. Import the `header` and `footer` content types from export folder in your stack and publish    the entries.
+3. Import the `header` and `footer` content types from schemaNentries folder in your stack and publish    the entries.
 Sync your data using sync-utility to use it in your app.

 4. Add your custom Route